alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 **Filters** are created and applied in the Settings column.
 Filters include or exclude data based on specific criteria (for example, include only a specific page or exclude internal traffic).
 Filters apply only to the current exploration tab.

-**Segments** are created in the Variables column, applied in the Settings column.
+**Segments** are created in the Variables column, but applied in the Settings column.
 Segments define a subset of users, sessions or events, and can be applied to one or more tabs within an exploration.

 Segments are particularly useful for side-by-side comparisons (for example, mobile vs desktop users, or new vs returning users).